-NBQ has significant exposure to the cyclical real estate and construction sectors, with combined loans accounting for 38% of total loans as of the end of December 2022, one of the highest reported among the local banks.
-This exposes NBQ to the volatility of the real estate market in the UAE.
-However, the exposure to the real estate and construction sectors has substantially decline during 2022 - at 49% of total loans as of December 2021- down by 26% year-on-year, as the bank complies with updated real estate regulation from Central Bank.
+NBQ has significant exposure to the cyclical real estate and construction sectors, with combined loans accounting for 39% of total loans as of September 2023 (38% at year-end 2022), one of the highest reported among the UAE banks.
+This exposes NBQ to the volatile real estate market in the UAE.

+We also note NBQ's exposure to the real estate and construction sectors has substantially declined during 2022 - from 49% of total loans as of December 2021- down by 26% year-over-year (up by 6% year-to-date at end September 2023), as the bank complies with updated real estate regulation from Central Bank.1